ChanthMiao/ghc-wiki-mirror/Remaining-ValArgs.md

 The representation-polymorphism checks ensure that arguments and lamda binders have a fixed runtime representation.
 However, there is one tricky situation: partial applications of functions with representation-polymorphic arguments.

-GHC manipulates several such functions.
+This page gives an overview of how GHC typechecks these partial applications.
+The guiding principle is that we need to be able to eta-expand these partial applications to full arity.
+This means in particular that the remaining arguments must have a known runtime representation.

 ## Functions with representation-polymorphic arguments in GHC

+Let's first review which functions are concerned.

 ### Wired-in `Id`s